Ugondu/MentalHealthAnalysis/README.md

 From our findings, the high prevalence of depression amongst international students when compared to their domeestic counterpart could be due to many factors.
 This could be due to high levels of acculturative stress that comes with getting used to a new environment, feeling of being alone due to the geographical distance between the students and their relatives, and low access to mental health support system.

-The fear of adult responsibilites and duties by individuals who are in the late teens and mnid 20s could be a contributing factor to depression as seen in the analysis that higher PHQ9 scores are prevalent in this population.
+The fear of adult responsibilites and duties by individuals who are in the late teens and mid 20s could be a contributing factor to depression as seen in the analysis that higher PHQ9 scores are prevalent in this population.

 Given that most courses offered in the university is between 3 and 4 years, the high PHQ9 socre seen in students with 3 year stay could be associated with the fear of the unknown, difficulties they may face in the labor market which is mentally stressing for most students.